devcmgm/learntocode/foo.md

 ### Overview of the Docker Compose File

-This is a Docker Compose configuration file (version 3.8) for orchestrating a multi-container application stack named "Whales".
+This is a Docker Compose configuration file (version 3.8) for orchestrating a multi-container application stack named "appdemo".
 Docker Compose is a tool for defining and running multi-container Docker applications using a YAML file.
 This file defines services, networks, volumes, and their interdependencies to set up a full-stack web application with frontend, backend, databases, authentication, AWS service emulation, database management tools, a reverse proxy, and a custom emulator for security scanning.

 The setup appears to be for a development or local environment of a web application that involves user authentication, data storage with geospatial capabilities (via PostGIS), file storage and security emulation (using LocalStack to mimic AWS S3 and GuardDuty), and a frontend served via Nginx.
 It uses environment variables from `.env` and override files for configuration, allowing flexibility for secrets and settings without hardcoding them.

 Key high-level behaviors:
 - **Containerization**: All components run in isolated Docker containers for portability and consistency across environments (e.g., handling Apple M1/M4 chip compatibility with `platform: linux/amd64`).
-- **Networking**: All services connect via a custom bridge network (`whales-network`) for internal communication.
+- **Networking**: All services connect via a custom bridge network (`appdemo-network`) for internal communication.
 - **Volumes**: Persistent data storage for databases and shared static files between frontend and backend.
 - **Dependencies**: Services start in a specific order (e.g., backend depends on database and Keycloak).
 - **Builds**: Custom Docker images are built for several services using Dockerfiles in subdirectories (e.g., `./web-ui` for frontend).